amandadsmith/Energy-Systems-Analysis/README.md

 ## Instructor: Amanda D. Smith
 ## University of Utah

-These lectures are being drafted in preparation for the Spring 2019 offering of the course Energy Systems Analysis.
+These lectures are for the Spring 2019 offering of the course Energy Systems Analysis.

-Email the author for a course flyer, draft syllabus, or draft schedule.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.